Program Overview

 - Accredited by the Ontario Association of Veterinary Technicians.

-- Work experience during semester two and four.
+- Work experience during semesters two and four.

 Career Opportunities